Top 10 Most Stressful College Majors Based on Studying Time

 Average studying time per week: 20-25h

-Although the terms "medicine" and "healthcare majors" are both general, since nursing was already mentioned above, these are the courses that will prepare you to become a general practitioner or obtain a specialization.
+Both "medicine" and "healthcare majors" are broad terms, but since nursing was already talked about, these are the classes that will help you become a general practitioner or get a specialty.

 10. Law